Share:

 3. Protect yourself

 Agreements and contracts don’t just cover you if a client situation turns awry; they help to clarify expectations on either side – by setting out what you will supply and what the client can expect.
 They minimise the risk of misunderstandings and disputes.
 Decide how you will go about making agreements for copywriting work with your clients and either create your own templates or have a lawyer do it for you.
-We talk in-depth about content proposals, terms and conditions in our freelance course.
 There’s also a helpful guide for freelance copywriters online at Legal123.

 agree 1728448 1920 768x512 1